jamesplease/backbone.intercept/README.md

 #### Default Behavior

-For the most part, links with relative URIs will be intercepted, whereas absolute URIs will be ignored by Backbone.Intercept.
+In general, links with relative URIs will be intercepted, whereas absolute URIs will be ignored by Backbone.Intercept.
-Let's look at a few examples to get a better sense of this default behavior.
+A few examples will best illustrate the default behavior of Intercept.

 ```js
 // The following URIs will be intercepted